 President's Leadership Class

-The President’s Leadership Class (PLC) was created in 2008 as a collaboration between the Office of Leadership, Service, and Civic Engagement and the Office of the President as a way to help facilitate leadership development in The University of Iowa’s emerging leaders.
+The President’s Leadership Class (PLC) was created in 2008 as a collaboration between the Leadership, Service, and Civic Engagement and the Office of the President as a way to help facilitate leadership development in The University of Iowa’s emerging leaders.
 Leadership development for students is a strategic priority for the University of Iowa, and the Office of the President is committed to supporting student success through developing student leaders.

-To further develop and align the President’s Leadership Class in relationship to other Leadership Studies course offerings and leadership development experiences for students, starting in fall 2019 the course was offered as a second-year experience at the University of Iowa and is taught by Bruce Harreld and Erika Christiansen.
+To further develop and align the President’s Leadership Class in relationship to other Leadership Studies course offerings and leadership development experiences for students, starting in fall 2019 the course was offered as a second-year experience at the University of Iowa and is taught by Erika Christiansen.
 Students in this course have the opportunity to explore leadership through teams and read The Joy of Leadership.

 President's Leadership Society

 The purpose of the President's Leadership Society is to enhance the leadership skills acquired in the Presidential Leadership Class, and provide opportunities for applying that growth through its three pillars: Servant Leadership, Career Exploration and Growth, and Personal and Professional Relations.Learn More